Circular economy

 Design for recycling

 Recycling is not only a technical challenge – it is also a question of design.
 It takes foresight to be able to feed packaging back into the recycling loop in a targeted way.
-The colour, material mix and processing are important parameters that influence the recyclability of PET plastics.
+The colour, material mix and processing are important parameters that influence the recyclability of plastics.
 With these parameters, we can pave the way for a long life in the recycling loop before packaging is newly produced.

 More on the topic of recycling